area9innovation/flow9/tools/flow9/readme.md

    Push pending again (e569)->e561 to overload561{(Pair<e570,e571>)->e570, (Quadruple<e572,e573,e574,e575>)->e572, (Triple<e576,e577,e578>)->e576}

 - Remove TSuper completely.
 Replae with overload when there is info.
+  - Make sure we work with overloads where we have duplicates of the same name, but different type parameters
   - Use pending and pendingSubtypes for all other cases And these pending will be eclasses only